Sewvandiii/fire-alarm-monitoring-system/README.md

 1. Open the fire-alarm-sensor project using an IDE and resolve the maven dependencies please import the project as a maven project to the IDE.<br/>

-2 .Run the SensorHandling class inside com.programmingfoundation.fire_alarm_sensor.controller package to start the application.
+2. Run the SensorHandling class inside com.programmingfoundation.fire_alarm_sensor.controller package to start the application.

 #### For more inforamtion